jackwilsdon/svnwatch/README.txt

   -config string
     the configuration directory for svnwatch (default "~/.svnwatch") -interval int
-    how often to check for updates (0 disables this and exits after a single check)
+    how often to check for updates (0 disables this and exits after a single check) (default 0)

 config:
   watches.xml: